BennyTot/LinkMon/README.md

 # Getting Started
 ## Fire Red / Leaf Green
+1. Download both the Linkmonv2.rnqs (settings string) and the Faster FireRed Kaizo Nuzlocke Fusion.ips made by DrMaple
-1. Apply DrMaple's [FRLG patch](https://github.com/DrMaple/FireRed-Tourney-Patch/releases/tag/FireRedTourneyS12) for this gamemode to a clean ROM
+2. Apply DrMaple's FRLG patch for this gamemode to a clean FRLG ROM
-2. Apply Linkmon settings string to patched rom
+3. Apply Linkmon settings string to patched rom

 # Credits
 * [DrMaple](https://github.com/DrMaple) For creating a variant of his FRLG Kaizo patch for this mode